 All net proceeds are donated each year to county nonprofit organizations.
-This year’s record proceeds of $33,000 is up from $21,000 in 2016 thanks to a 20% increase in participants and a big jump in sponsorships including $10,000 from Prophasys, and $2,500 from Maryland Live.
+2018’s record proceeds of $33,100 includes major sponsors $10,000 from Prophasys and $2,500 from Maryland Live and 840 registrants.

-The sponsorship from Prophasys facilitated more outreach to cyclists with special needs including cyclists and supporters from Special Olympics, Rise for Autism and others with adaptive bikes.
+The sponsorship from Prophasys facilitated more outreach to cyclists with special needs including cyclists and supporters from Special Olympics, Rise for Autism, V-LINC and others with adaptive bikes.

 Ride Beneficiaries – Local Non-Profit Organizations

-The following awards were made on November 16, 2017 at the BikeAAA Annual Meeting at Pirate’s Cove Restaurant (a four-year rest stop sponsor) in Galesville:
+The following 2018 Lifeline100 awards were made on November 15, 2018 at the BikeAAA Annual Meeting in Annapolis:

 - Anne Arundel Crisis Response System $11,000

 - Friends of Anne Arundel County Trails $1,000